-- tjMDTReportInterval (conditional for M1 in LTE or NR and M1/M2 in UMTS),
+- reportInterval (conditional for M1 in LTE or NR and M1/M2 in UMTS),

-- tjMDTReportAmount (conditional for M1 in LTE or NR and M1/M2 in UMTS),
+- reportAmount (conditional for M1 in LTE or NR and M1/M2 in UMTS),

-- tjMDTReportingTrigger (conditional for M1 in LTE or NR and M1/M2 in UMTS),
+- reportingTrigger (conditional for M1 in LTE or NR and M1/M2 in UMTS),

-- tjMDTEventThreshold (conditional for A2 event reporting or A2 event triggered periodic reporting),
+- eventThreshold (conditional for A2 event reporting or A2 event triggered periodic reporting),

-- tjMDTMeasurementQuantity (conditional for 1F event reporting).
+- measurementQuantity (conditional for 1F event reporting).

-For this case the optional attribute tjMDTAreaScope allows to specify the area in terms of cells or Tracking Area/Routing Area/Location area where the MDT data collection shall take place and the optional attributes tjMDTPositioningMethod, tjMDTSensorInformation allow to specify the positioning methods to use or the sensor information to include.
+For this case the optional attribute areaScope allows to specify the area in terms of cells or Tracking Area/Routing Area/Location area where the MDT data collection shall take place and the optional attributes positioningMethod, sensorInformation allow to specify the positioning methods to use or the sensor information to include.

 - In case of IMMEDIATE_MDT_AND_TRACE both additional attributes of TRACE_ONLY and IMMEDIATE_MDT_ONLY shall apply.

-- In case of LOGGED_MDT_ONLY additionally the following attributes shall be available: tjMDTAnonymizationOfData, tjMDTTraceCollectionEntityID, tjMDTLoggingInterval, tjMDTLoggingDuration, tjMDTReportType, tjMDTEventListForTriggeredMeasurements.
+- In case of LOGGED_MDT_ONLY additionally the following attributes shall be available: anonymizationOfMdtData, traceCollectionEntityId, loggingInterval, loggingDuration, reportType, eventListForEventTriggeredMeasurements.

-For this case the optional attribute tjMDTAreaScope allows to specify the area in terms of cells or Tracking Area/Routing Area/Location area where the MDT data collection shall take place, the optional attribute tjMDTPLMNList allows to specify the PLMNs where measurement collection, status indication and log reporting is allowed, the optional attribute tjMDTAreaConfigurationForNeighCell allows to specify the area for which UE is requested to perform measurements logging for neighbour cells which have list of frequencies and the optional attribute tjMDTSensorInformation allows to specify the sensor information to include.
+For this case the optional attribute tjMDTAreaScope allows to specify the area in terms of cells or Tracking Area/Routing Area/Location area where the MDT data collection shall take place, the optional attribute tjMDTPLMNList allows to specify the PLMNs where measurement collection, status indication and log reporting is allowed, the optional attribute tjMDTAreaConfigurationForNeighCell allows to specify the area for which UE is requested to perform measurements logging for neighbour cells which have list of frequencies and the optional attribute sensorInformation allows to specify the sensor information to include.

-- In case of RLF_REPORT_ONLY and RCEF_REPORT_ONLY the optional attribute tjMDTAreaScope allows to specify the eNB or list of eNBs or gNB or list of gNBs where the reports should be collected.
+- In case of RLF_REPORT_ONLY and RCEF_REPORT_ONLY the optional attribute areaScope allows to specify the eNB or list of eNBs or gNB or list of gNBs where the reports should be collected.

-- In case of LOGGED_MBSFN_MDT additionally the following attributes shall be available: tjMDTAnonymizationOfData, tjMDTLoggingInterval, tjMDTLoggingDuration, tjMDTMBSFNAreaList.
+- In case of LOGGED_MBSFN_MDT additionally the following attributes shall be available: anonymizationOfMdtData, loggingInterval, loggingDuration, mbsfnAreaList.

 Reporting of measurements and messages can be periodical, event triggered or event triggered periodic depending on the selected job type.

-- For trace the reporting is event based, where the triggering event is configured with attribute tjTriggeringEvent.
+- For trace the reporting is event based, where the triggering event is configured with attribute triggeringEvents.
 For each triggering event the first and last message (start/stop triggering event) to record are specified.

 - For immediate MDT, the reporting is dependent on the configured measurements:

 - For measurement M1 in LTE or NR, it is possible to select between periodical, event triggered, event triggered periodic reporting or reporting according to all configured RRM event triggers.
 For M1 and M2 measurement in UMTS, it is possible to select between periodical, event triggered reporting or reporting according to all configured RRM event triggers.
-Parameter tjMDTReportingTrigger determines which of the reporting methods is selected and in case of event triggered or event-triggered periodic, which is the decisive event type.
-For periodical reporting, parameters tjMDTReportInterval and tjMDTReportAmount determine the interval between two successive reports and the number of reports.
-This means the periodical reporting terminates after tjMDTReportAmount reports have been sent as long as tjMDTReportAmount is configured with a value different from infinity.
-For event-triggered periodic reporting, these two parameters apply in addition to parameter tjMDTEventThreshold which determines the threshold of the event.
-In this case up to tjMDTReportAmount reports are sent with a periodicity of tjMDTReportInterval after the entering condition is fulfilled.
+Parameter reportingTrigger determines which of the reporting methods is selected and in case of event triggered or event-triggered periodic, which is the decisive event type.
+For periodical reporting, parameters reportInterval and reportAmount determine the interval between two successive reports and the number of reports.
+This means the periodical reporting terminates after reportAmount reports have been sent as long as reportAmount is configured with a value different from infinity.
+For event-triggered periodic reporting, these two parameters apply in addition to parameter eventThreshold which determines the threshold of the event.
+In this case up to reportAmount reports are sent with a periodicity of reportInterval after the entering condition is fulfilled.
 The reporting is stopped, if the leaving condition is fulfulled and is restarted if the configured event reoccurs.
 For event based reporting, there is only one report sent after the event occurs.
-The parameters to configure are tjMDTReportingTrigger and tjMDTEventThreshold.
-In case of UMTS and 1f event reporting, additionally parameter tjMDTMeasurementQuantity is necessary in order to determine for which measurement(s) the event threshold is applicable.
+The parameters to configure are reportingTrigger and eventThreshold.
+In case of UMTS and 1f event reporting, additionally parameter measurementQuantity is necessary in order to determine for which measurement(s) the event threshold is applicable.